MrMisc/Ping-data-analytics-/README.md

 And you would be right, if ping maintained its own value over time in each channel.
 If Channel 4 always had the lowest ping consistently versus the other channels, that would be true.
 And it does, on average.
 However, my mates and I are very certain that average ping does not determine the quality of a channel, the ping variance also is a significant factor.
 In simpler terms, how squiggly or how much the ping value of a channel spikes up or drops down arbitrarily is a significant factor that can affect how consistently you can utilise and time your skills.

-I believe you need to see how the ping changes over time for numerous instances for the players to then make an inference on what channel is the most stable for them.
-ALL MY CODE IS DOING, IS OPENING YOUR BROWSER (HEADLESS), GOING TO THE LINK ABOVE, EXTRACTING THE PING INFORMATION FOR EACH CHANNEL, AND SAVING IT.
-This is done a number of times prior to plotting.
 ---------------------------------------------

 ## Execution | Pingfinder.py